voiceittech/VoiceIt3-Perl/README.md

 This is a curtailed documentaition of the API; For a complete list of all the API calls, please refer to the official API 2 docs: https://api.voiceit.io/

 ### Initialization
-Initialize a VoiceIt Object like this with your own API key and token
+Initialize a VoiceIt Object with your own API key and token
 ```perl
 require voiceIt2;
  my $myVoiceIt = voiceIt2->new("YOUR_KEY","YOUR_TOKEN");